namrata-karmakar/satellite-trajectories/README.md

 1. Clone the repository.
 2. Navigate into the project directory.

+Server:
-3. To run the server, run the command "cd server".
-Then run the command "npm run start".
+1. To run the server, run the command "cd server".
+2. Run "npm i".
+3. Run "npm run start".